A DMV visit was never fun. The pandemic has made it worse.

 Waiting areas have fewer chairs that are spaced further apart.
 Customers are asked to stay in their vehicles until their appointment time.

-Still, the centers haven’t been immune to virus spread either.
+Still, the centers haven’t been immune to virus spread.
 In Maryland, an employee at an MVA in Prince George’s County died of the coronavirus last month and four other workers in the department’s Largo branch tested positive.

 About 135 motor vehicle services employees in D.C., Maryland and Virginia have tested positive for the virus, according to city and state records.